20+ Midwest Fall Break Trips for Families Worth the Drive

 3300 Golf Rd, Brookfield, IL 60513

-Brookfield Zoo will be hosting Boo at the Zoo on Saturdays and Sundays beginning October 8 and running until the 30.
-The Zoo will be decorated with large inflatables including a witch and a spider, and event activities include a Crazed Maize Corn Maze and a creepy carousel.
-The animals will receive pumpkins at 10:30 a.m.
+Brookfield Zoo will be hosting Boo at the Zoo on Saturdays and Sundays beginning October 5 and running until the 20.
+The Zoo will be decorated with large inflatables, photo-ops, treats for the kids, and other themed activities.
+The animals will receive pumpkins each morning.

 Six Flags Great America